KiamMota/calango/README.md

-# cppaudio-lib
+# cppinput-lib
-a header-only bloat-free library for audio in c++.
+cppinput-lib is a header-only lib for capturing system inputs.
+---
+## Objects on display:
+### Keyboard:
+  object responsible for representing the keyboard event in the system.